There is a wide variety of business bank accounts to choose from with a choice of offers making it a confusing process.

-To open a bank account as a Sole trader you will need:
+To open a bank account as a Sole Trader you will need:

-* One form of ID verification
+- One form of ID verification.

-* Two forms of address verification.
+- Two forms of address verification, such as utility bills.

-* If you have a business name that is different than your personal name you will also need your Business Registration Number.
+- If you have a business name that is different than your personal name you will also need your Business Registration Number.

 To open a bank account as a Limited Company you will need:

-*The original or a Certified Copy of the Certificate of Incorporation.
+- The original or a Certified Copy of the Certificate of Incorporation.
 This is issued to you from the CRO when you register your company.

-* If you are trading under a different name from your company name you need the original of Certified Copy of the Certificate of Registration of the business name.
+- If you are trading under a different name from your company name you need the original of Certified Copy of the Certificate of Registration of the business name.

-* The Company’s tax reference number.
+- The Company’s tax reference number.

-* Proof of ID and two forms of proof of address.
+- Proof of ID and two forms of proof of address.
 If your company has more than two directors you will need to provide this ID for two of the directors.

 What Is Accepted As Proof Of ID And Proof Of Address?

-Each bank will have a list of the documents they accept as proof of ID and proof of address, so it will be worth confirming this when you have selected your bank.
+Each bank will have a list of the documents they accept as proof of ID and proof of address, so it will be worth checking when you have selected your bank.

-For AIB, TSB, Ulster Bank and Bank of Ireland you will have to meet the bank at least once in person to finalise setting up your account.
+For AIB, TSB, Ulster Bank and Bank of Ireland, you will have to meet the bank at least once in person to finalise setting up your account.
 Depending on the bank they might ask you to come in more than once.
-Bank of Ireland is the only bank offering a process especially for foreign business owners where they generally require only one in-person visit.
+Bank of Ireland is the only bank offering a process specifically for foreign business owners where they generally require only one in-person visit.
 They will schedule this towards the end of the business account setup process and do any earlier interviews via FaceTime or other online video call service.

 At Accountant Online, we offer accounting services for new startups that aim to meet your compliance obligations, while also keeping costs low.